schneems/the_lone_dyno/README.md

 end
 ```

 This will attempt to lock any DYNO environment variable containing "worker" string.
-You can use a string or a regex. if the `$DYNO` environment variable isn't present or if `process_type` is set to `false` then the check will be skipped and the first process to boot will aquire the lock regardless of dyno type.
-This behavior is purposful so you can aquire and lock on your local develoment machine.

 ## Running on more than 1 Dyno